frontity/docs/docs/architecture/decoupled-mode.md

 If the functional requirements of your site fall within the restrictions imposed by wordpress.com then we recommend using that for your WordPress hosting.
 Frontity allows you to create a custom theme separate from the ones allowed by wordpress.com.

+To prevent your WordPress site from being accessed, and to direct all non-authorised traffic to the Frontity site, we recommend the [Headless Mode plugin](https://wordpress.org/plugins/headless-mode/).

 ### Node.js

 For node.js we recommend that you choose a [serverless](https://about.gitlab.com/topics/serverless/) solution as it will make it cheap, easy and infinitely scalable.